AgoraIO-Community/Appbuilder-FPE-Getting-Started/README.md

 ## To setup the example project:

-1. Open your terminal in project root folder
+1. Open your terminal in current project directory

 2. Run `npm install`